Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 **Optional test**

 You can create a VM in the same virtual network as the private endpoint for Azure App Service and run a network connection test using private IP address.
-The name of the Azure App Service, should resolve to a private IP address, you can check it using the *ping* or *nslookup* command.
-To check if the website is working properly by using the private IP address, please use *curl* command or a browser on a VM that you will deploy.
+The name of the Azure App Service should resolve to a private IP address.
+You can check this using the *ping* or *nslookup* command.
+To check if the website is working properly by using the private IP address, use *curl* command or a browser on a VM that you will deploy.

 >**Remember** to use the standard App Service URL.
 Thanks to the integration with private DNS zone, the name will be translated into a private IP address.
-> For more information about *Azure App Service private endpoint DNS*, visit [this page](https://learn.microsoft.com/azure/app-service/networking/private-endpoint#dns)
+> For more information about *Azure App Service private endpoint DNS*, visit [this page](https://learn.microsoft.com/azure/app-service/networking/private-endpoint#dns).

 ## First advanced scenario - Filter by http header

 Currently, you can run Azure App Service with a private endpoint as well as allow traffic from the Internet to Azure App Service.
 Thanks to this, you can use, for example, Azure Front Door Standard SKU to make Azure App Service available from the Internet.
 Previously, when using a private endpoint for Azure App Service, it was required to use the Azure Front Door Premium SKU.

-For more information about *Secure Origin with Private Link in Azure Front Door Premium*, visit [this page](https://learn.microsoft.com/azure/frontdoor/private-link)
+For more information about *Secure Origin with Private Link in Azure Front Door Premium*, visit [this page](https://learn.microsoft.com/azure/frontdoor/private-link).

-In this guide you will add *rule* that will allow access from Azure Front Door Standard instance to your Azure App Service using *X-Azure-FDID*.
+In this guide you will add a *rule* that will allow access from Azure Front Door Standard instance to your Azure App Service using *X-Azure-FDID*.

->**Tip** In Access restriction you can use the following headers:
+>**Tip** Access restrictions can use the following headers:
 >1.
 X-Forwarded-Host - You can specify hostnames of the originating request to limit traffic if a load balancer or HTTP proxy supports hostname forwarding.
 Enter up to 8 hostnames separated by a comma.
 >2.
 X-Forwarded-For - You can specify IP addresses of the originating client if a load balancer or HTTP proxy supports IP forwarding when the traffic is passing >through.
 Enter up to 8 CIDR addresses separated by a comma.
 >3.
 X-Azure-FDID - You can specify a unique instance id of Azure Front Door or reverse proxies supporting unique header identification.
 Enter up to 8 ids >separated by a comma.